dbosoft/SAPHub/README.md

 - **SAPHub.SAPConnectorService**

   The SAPConnector Service runs only the SAPConnector Module.
-  You can run it on a on-premise Windows server (or client) that has direct network access to the SAP system.
+  You can run it on a on-premise Windows system that has direct network access to the SAP system.
   To communicate with the API Module it requires a Message Bus system to be set up.